beetrootpaul/beetpx-examples/tests/README.md

 # Tests

-This example demonstrates how to setup [Vitest](https://vitest.dev/) tests in the project.
+This example demonstrates how to setup [Vitest](https://vitest.dev/) tests in the project, as well as how to stub a current frame number processed by BeetPx.

 ## Quick Start